Table of Contents

 Histology of the Nose

 The nasal mucous membrane consists of respiratory epithelium (regio respiratoria) and sensory epithelium with olfactory cells (regio olfactoria).
 The mucosa is well supplied with blood and has numerous mucus-producing goblet cells – an effective heating and humidifying of the air can thereby be ensured.
-The drainage of the nasal secretions from the nasal cavities aimed from the cilia of the ciliated epithelium is an important component of the non-specific immune defence system.
+The drainage of the nasal secretions from the nasal cavities aimed from the cilia of the ciliated epithelium is an important component of the non-specific immune defense system.
 The large part of the secretion reaches the nasopharynx and is then swallowed.

 Dysfunction of the nose

 The pathologies of the nose and paranasal sinuses are important to clinically understand the areas of the ear, nose and throat medication as well as to succeed in medical exams.
 Relevant facts for the preclinical and preliminary medical examination can be found in the text.
-A synoptic view of important nose and paranasal sinus pathologies:
+A synoptic view of the important nose and paranasal sinus pathologies:

 - Nasal Septum Deviation

-- Tumours of the Nose
+- Tumors of the Nose